Muharfez/github-etl/README.md

 AWS_SECRET_ACCESS_KEY=your_aws_secret_key
 AWS_DEFAULT_REGION=your_aws_region
 ```
-Note: The GITHUB_TOKEN is not needed for the script to run, however, the Github API will be resitrected by thje rate limit for requests without Authorization.
+Note: The GITHUB_TOKEN is not equired for the script to run.
+However, the GitHub API would be resitrected by the rate limit for unauthorized requests without one.
 For more info: https://docs.github.com/en/rest/search/search?apiVersion=2022-11-28#constructing-a-search-query
+For info on how to construct a search query: https://docs.github.com/en/rest/search/search?apiVersion=2022-11-28#constructing-a-search-query
 Create these 2 files in your project and configure them with your pipeline parameters/credentials.

 ### Running the script